Valknut-Software-Engineering/Capstone_Project/README.md

 Once the user is satisfied with their presentation, they can proceed to record the scene.
 The recording gets exported as 360 degree video that is viewable on any device (mobile included) that has a virtual reality player installed onto it.
 In addition, we have ensured that the application supports VR headsets, such as the HTC Vive, so that a user can edit and explore their environment in VR itself.

-To view the code scripts that we have created click <a href="https://github.com/Valknut-Software-Engineering/Capstone_Project/tree/master/VR_Presentation/Assets/Scripts" target="_blank"> here</a>.

 ## Meet The Team ##

 | Members  | Contact Details  | Github Profiles | Description |